tillbiskup/aspecd/docs/roadmap.rst

 * SinglePlotter2DStacked

-    * Format labels to have only 2-4 decimals.
+    * Format labels to have only 2-4 decimals (customisable).

-    * show zero lines for every line.
+    * Show zero lines for every line.

 Todos